-- Treat all members of the School community with respect and dignity and seek to provide a positive working and learning environment free from discrimination - Endeavour to meet the needs of all children and ensure that there is no unlawful discrimination on the grounds of any protected characteristics - Challenge inappropriate discriminatory behaviour by pupils and staff - Offer all pupils access to all areas of the curriculum and a full range of extra-curricular activities - Work with parents and external agencies where appropriate to combat and prevent discrimination in School - Ensure that it reviews, monitors and evaluates the effectiveness of inclusive policies and practices - Use the curriculum, assemblies and PSHE to: - Promote tolerance of and respect for each other, paying particular regard to the protected characteristics set out in the Equality Act 2010. - Promote positive images and role models to avoid prejudice and raise awareness of related issues.
+- Treat all members of the School community with respect and dignity and seek to provide a positive working and learning environment free from discrimination - Endeavour to meet the needs of all children and ensure that there is no unlawful discrimination on the grounds of any protected characteristics - Challenge inappropriate discriminatory behaviour by pupils and staff - Offer all pupils access to all areas of the curriculum and a full range of co-curricular activities - Work with parents and external agencies where appropriate to combat and prevent discrimination in School - Ensure that it reviews, monitors and evaluates the effectiveness of inclusive policies and practices - Use the curriculum, assemblies and PSHE to: - o Promote tolerance of and respect for each other, paying particular regard to the protected characteristics set out in the Equality Act 2010. - o Promote positive images and role models to avoid prejudice and raise awareness of related issues.

 The School recognises that discrimination may be direct, indirect, or arising from disability whether or not it was intentional.
-Harassment and bullying in all its forms is unacceptable and will be dealt with in accordance with the School's Behaviour and Anti-bullying Policies.
+Harassment and bullying in all its forms is unacceptable and will be dealt with in accordance with the School's policies, including the Behaviour and Anti-bullying policies and the Staff Code of Conduct.